apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 .  ..  .dockerenv  bin  boot  dev  etc  home  lib  lib32  lib64  libx32  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
 ```

-Given the use of Docker networking we can try to enumerate the network further to see if we can reach other containers or the host (our target running Docker) itself.
+Given the use of Docker networking we can try to enumerate the network further to see if we can reach other containers or the host (the target machine itself running Docker).
 We already know that our current IP address is `172.18.0.3`.
 Since it's a Docker container many commands like `ip` are not installed, but we can read the information directly from `/proc/net`.

 Here's the routing table: